macOS Tahoe (version 26) Release Information

 Compatibility of macOS Tahoe is currently being tested by OIT.
 If additional compatibility issues with campus services and supported software arise, we will report the results on this page.
 Before you upgrade to Tahoe, check this page to ensure compatibility with software, services, and systems you use the most.

-Application | Compatible with Tahoe? | Updates |
+ApplicationCompatible with Tahoe?
+Updates

-Adobe Acrobat | Testing in progress | Acrobat may not be compatible with macOS Tahoe yet.
-See Adobe's release notes for more information. |
+Adobe Acrobat Use Caution when upgradingBasic functionality (opening/editing/saving) has been tested and verified, however, Adobe Acrobat is not officially supported on macOS Tahoe yet.
+See Adobe's release notes for more information.

-Adobe Creative Cloud | Testing in progress | Adobe Apps may not be compatible with macOS Tahoe yet.
-See the Adobe Apps compatibility with macOS page for more information. |
+Adobe Creative Cloud Use Caution when upgradingBasic functionality (opening/editing/saving) has been tested and verified.
+However, Adobe CC is not officially supported on macOS Tahoe yet.
+See the Adobe Apps compatibility with macOS page for more information.

-Cisco AnyConnect | Testing in progress | The latest version of Cisco AnyConnect is being tested for compatibility with macOS Tahoe.
+Cisco AnyConnect CompatibleThe latest version of Cisco Secure Client has been verified to be compatible with macOS Tahoe.
 Secure Computing devices will be able to utilize Always On VPN and any custom department VPNs.
-Visit Cisco's Release Notes for more information. |
+Upgrades and new installs will automatically be pushed to Secure Compute devices.
+Visit Cisco's Release Notes for more information.

-Remote-Capable Classrooms | Testing in progress | Due to previous compatibility issues with other versions of macOS, OIT is testing Remote capable classrooms and USB 3.0 hubs for compatibility. |
+Remote-Capable Classrooms Testing in progressDue to previous compatibility issues with other versions of macOS, OIT is testing Remote capable classrooms and USB 3.0 hubs for compatibility.